idfy-io/docs/events.md

 ## Event Types & Payloads

-Each event has a similar JSON schema, but will also contain a unique `payload` object that represents any data associated with the event.
+Each event has a similar JSON schema, but will also contain a unique `payload` object with relevant event information.

 * [DocumentCanceledEvent](#documentcanceledevent)
 * [DocumentCreatedEvent](#documentcreatedevent)